Jeffery Lee Wood: Appeals and clemency petitions

 Wood has filed multiple appeals and habeas applications, all of which have been denied.
 Wood’s clemency petitions have been supported by thousands of members of the public, media outlets, religious leaders, and Texas legislators.

 In 2008, Keeran’s father asked Governor Rick Perry to commute Wood’s sentence and stated that he would prefer Wood to spend the rest of his life in prison.
 In 2017, Kerr County District Attorney Lucy Wilke, who was the prosecutor in Wood’s case, requested the Texas Board of Pardons and Paroles to recommend that Governor Greg Abbott grant clemency to Wood and commute his sentence to life imprisonment.
 The Texas Board of Pardons and Paroles refused to consider Wilke’s request as there was no execution warrant pending at the time.
 Moreover, three jurors from Wood’s trial have submitted affidavits stating that they no longer think Wood is deserving of the death penalty.

+Media

+Wood's case was covered on The First Degree Podcast in March 2023.

 Current status

-As of 2023, Wood remains on death row with no scheduled date of execution.
+As of 2025, Wood remains on death row with no scheduled date of execution.